caoruicn1/My-Notes/FRM/Stigum Money Market.md

 	-  Notes have an original maturity (maturity at issue) of 2 to 10 years
 	-  Currently, the Treasury issues 2-, 3-, 5-, and 10-year notes on a regular cycle
 	-  Interest on Treasury notes is paid **semiannually**
+	- sold at yield auctions, price determined by the market.

 - **interest-bearing negotiable bonds**
 	- a maturity at issue of 30 years
+	- sold at yield auctions, price determined by the market.

 - **Investors**
 	- Banks, other financial institutions, insurance companies, pension funds, and corporations